 Often when working with a very complex scene, you want to leave payloads unloaded to improve performance.

 It is helpful to display unloaded payloads as bounding boxes.
-However to support this Houdini needs to get metadata about the unloaded payloads (type, bounding box) from somewhere.
+To support this, Houdini needs to get metadata (the prim type, and the bounding box expressed in the

-To store this metadata, run this node with payloads loaded.
+To copy this metadata from inside the payload onto the primitive with the payload specification, run this node with payloads loaded.
 It descends into the selected prims and finds any payloads.
 It then records metadata about the payloads on the ancestor prims so the information is still available when the payloads are not loaded.